GuillaumeGomez/rfcs/text/000-rustdoc-bundle-local-resources.md

 [drawbacks]: #drawbacks

 Allowing local resources in rustdoc output could lead to big output files if users include big resource files.
 This could lead to slower build times and increase the size of generated documentation (in particular in case of very big local resources!).

+Another problem is that people will add images into their published crates, increasing the package size whereas it's only used for documentation.

 # Prior art
 [prior-art]: #prior-art